-We aim to help people access their rights and receive the compensation they are entitled to
+We help people access their rights and receive the compensation they are entitled to

 Only around 20% of people who might be able to claim compensation have done so.